Schnauzer Bichon Frise Mix – All Guide About Chonzer

 • Origin: United States

-• Color: black, white, gray, or brown
+• Color: black, white, grey, or brown

 • Breed Group: playful dog, intelligent dog